roshan151/KundaliMatch/README.md

 1. On ec2 proceed commands with `sudo`

 2. Pull images on EC2 from docker repository instead of building them like in local.
-These images still need to be build locally using `--platform linux/amd64` and then pushed to docker repository
+These images still need to be build locally using `--platform linux/amd64` and then pushed to docker repository.

+3. `backend.py` should utilize secrets from AWS secrets manger instead of local env file

 ## Install Docker on EC2: